 Flash-forward to 2020 and we have the iPhone 11 and the iPhone SE, leaving a huge question mark for those interested or looking for the iPhone X/10 in the Australian market.
-To answer this, let’s break down some internal and external pointers to see whether the 2017 flagship is still worth the buy than the competition and the Samsung mobile phones.
+To answer this, let’s break down some internal and external pointers to see whether the 2017 refurbished iPhone is still worth the buy than the competition and the Samsung mobile phones.

 Before you ‘yay’ or ‘nay’ out the iPhone X, take a look at some of the features that come with the device.

-iPhone 10 took a huge leap by ditching the older design and replacing it with slightly taller built when compared with the iPhone 6, 7, and 8.
-It offers a sort of perfect balance between looking good and feeling good, especially with the aluminium sides replaced by stainless steel.
+iPhone 10 took a huge leap by ditching the older design and replacing it with a slightly taller built when compared with the iPhone 6, 7, and 8.
+It offers a sort of perfect balance between looking good and feeling good, especially with the aluminum sides replaced by stainless steel.
 And with the home button dismissed, it certainly adds character.

-With the iPhone X or 10, Apple bid farewell to the Touch ID scanner and brought forward the face ID recognition.
-Granted, it’s not perfect but it works accurately in light and dark environment.
+With the iPhone X or 10, Apple bid farewell to the Touch ID scanner and brought forward face ID recognition.
+Granted, it’s not perfect but it works accurately in light and dark environments.
 Apps that used Touch ID unlocking is also replaced automatically by the Face ID without an update.

 It has a 5.8-inch OLED panel that replaces the LCD screen worn by previous models.
-With 2436 x 1125 pixels, it has the highest-resolution on an iPhone screen.
+With 2436 x 1125 pixels, it has the highest resolution on an iPhone screen.
 There's also support for Dolby Vision HDR along with the return of the 3D touch.

-iPhone 10 has the A11 Bionic chip that supports 6 core processer (2 high-power and 4 low-power cores).
+iPhone 10 has the A11 Bionic chip that supports 6 core processors (2 high-power and 4 low-power cores).
 Memory-wise, it provides 3 GB RAM - making it only 1 gigabyte short of the iPhone 11.
 It has a dual-working speaker - on the front and at the bottom, which provides a pretty decent audio quality.